Close

 1. From the home page, click on “OTC Hearing Aids” and choose the model you want to purchase.

-2. Select the one-time or monthly payment option.
+2. Select either the one-time payment or the financing option through Klarna.

 4. Click “Add to Cart.”